 Although not usually thought of as a symptom of a hernia, an upset stomach can indicate a serious condition known as an incarcerated hernia.
 In this case the hernia doesn’t return in place by a gentle push, and can require immediate medical attention.

 A fever with a hernia is a bad combination.
 This can indicate a “strangulated” hernia which is not getting enough blood flow.
-Call your DOCTOR immediately.
+Call Digestive Health Services immediately.

 Pain Under Certain Conditions